r-cemper/SQLgateway-Magnificent-7/README.md

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
+For the test with Caché, a valid Caqché license is required

 ## Installation
 Clone/git pull the repo into any local directory